Gui1983/m2i-jour2/README.md

 Like other projects, we also have some guidelines to keep to the code.
 For Git in general, a few rough rules are:

- - Most importantly, we never say "It's in POSIX; we'll happily ignore your needs should your system not conform to it."
+ - Most importantly, we never say "It's in POSIX (POSIX); we'll happily ignore your needs should your system not conform to it."
    We live in the real world.